-The House of Representatives is the "lower chamber" and has 435 voting members, each representing a single Congressional district.
+The House of Representatives has 435 voting members, each representing a single Congressional district.
 Districts are allocated to states in proportion to their populations, with a guarantee of at least one district per state.
-Each Congressional District represents approximately 711,000 people.
+Each Congressional District represents approximately 761,169 people2.
 Members of the House serve two-year terms; thus, the entire chamber is up for reelection every two years.
 Sometimes referred to as "the people's house" because Representatives are considered "closer" to the people electing them (constituents), the House of Representatives is responsible for choosing the President of the United States if the Electoral College is tied.
 In addition, all spending bills must originate in the House.
 Members elect a Speaker of the House at the start of every term to preside over the chamber.
 Like the Senate, House Members elect Majority and Minority Leaders to guide each party's legislative agenda.